Strike from Gaza kills 2 as Israel topples 6-story building

-GAZA CITY, Gaza Strip (AP) — A strike launched from Gaza killed two Thai workers inside a packaging plant in southern Israel on Tuesday, police said, hours after Israeli airstrikes toppled a six-story building in the Palestinian territory that housed bookstores and educational centers.
+GAZA CITY, Gaza Strip (AP) — A strike launched from Gaza killed two Thai workers in southern Israel on Tuesday, police said, hours after Israeli airstrikes toppled a six-story building in the Palestinian territory that housed bookstores and educational centers.

 Since the fighting began last week, the Israeli military has launched hundreds of airstrikes it says are targeting Hamas’ militant infrastructure, while Palestinian militants have fired more than 3,400 rockets from civilian areas in Gaza at civilian targets in Israel.

-The latest attack from Gaza on Tuesday hit a packaging plant in a region bordering the territory.
-In addition to the two people killed, who were in their 30s, Israel’s Magen David Adom rescue service said it transported another seven wounded people to the hospital.
+The latest attack from Gaza hit a packaging plant in a region bordering the territory.
+In addition to the two people killed, who were in their 30s, Israel’s Magen David Adom rescue service said it transported another seven wounded to the hospital.
+Thai Foreign Ministry spokesman Tanee Sangrat said the wounded were also Thai.

-Israel continued its airstrikes into Gaza, leaving behind a massive mound of rebar and concrete slabs in its attack on the six-story building that housed bookstores and educational centers used by the Islamic University and other colleges.
+Israel continued its airstrikes into Gaza, leaving behind a massive mound of rebar and concrete slabs in its attack on the six-story building with centers used by the Islamic University and other colleges.
 Desks, office chairs, books and computer wires could be seen in the debris.
 Residents sifted through the rubble, searching for their belongings.

 Israel warned the building’s residents ahead of time, sending them fleeing into the predawn darkness, and there were no reports of casualties.